ApiLogicServer/Docs/docs/Sample-Genai.md

 &nbsp;

-## Explore Customization
+## 3. Customize: Rules and Python

 The development environment is also standard: your IDE, standard languages, standard libraries, standard source control, etc.  You customize API Logic Project in two ways, both performed in your IDE:

-* **Declare Rules:** spreadsheet like rules address multi-table derivations and constraints.
+* **Logic Automation:** delcare spreadsheet like rules to address multi-table derivations and constraints.
 These constitute nearly half of a typical database-oriented system.
 Declarative rules are 40X more concise than procedural code.

 * **Standard Python:** e.g, to create a new custom endpoint, and send a Kafka message